 button to return here after going to some of these screens (links).

-immediately download a blank PDF form (f8840.pdf) to your default download
+it doesn't download then you should download it (f8840.pdf) to your default download

-folder (in chrome that would be 'user.your user name.Downloads') without
+folder (in chrome that would be 'user.yourusername.Downloads').
+Then use

-General Information regarding the 8840 form may be found
+Additional Information regarding the 8840 form may be found on pages 3 & 4

 obtainable free by clicking